All character abilities in VALORANT | Dot Esports

 Sova

 Sova tracks, finds, and eliminates enemies with ruthless efficiency and precision.
-His custom bow and incredible scouting abilities ensure that even if you run, you cannot hide.
+His custom bow and incredible scouting abilities ensure that even if you run, you can’t hide.

 - Shock Bolt – Fire an explosive bolt that emits a damaging pulse of static energy upon impact.